 When microbes fight over food

-You can't see them with the naked eye, but our forest ground is littered with microorganisms.
+You can't see them with the bare eye, but our forest ground is littered with microorganisms.
 They decompose falling leaves, thereby improving soil quality and counteracting climate change.
 But how do these single-celled organisms coordinate their tasks?
-An international research team has been looking into this little-understood process.
-The researchers were able to show that, when decomposing plant litter, bacteria produce chemical compounds that control their competitors.
-This competition optimizes the distribution of tasks in the community: only the microorganisms that are well adapted to the food source and can fend off competitors will prevail.
+An international research team has has been looking into this little-understood process.
+The researchers were able to show that, when decomposing foliage, bacteria produce chemical compounds that control their competitors.
+This competition optimizes the distribution of tasks in the community: only those microorganisms that can fend off other competitors and at the same time are well adapted to the food supply prevail.
 The results of the study were recently published in Scientific Reports.

 Small molecules with big effect

 In meadows and forests, the carbon cycle is driven by microbial communities decomposing and utilizing the annually falling leaves.
-This involves going through many different stages of decomposition.
+For this, many different steps of decomposition have to be passed through.
 Different microorganisms can perform similar functions in this process.
-This concept of functional redundancy is based on genetically inherited traits that can become active, but can also remain unused.
-The active interactions between microorganisms and their food source, as well as among each other, are mediated by a large number of small molecules.
-When rain falls onto the litter layer in the forest, these molecules mix with natural substances derived from the environment.
-The result is a complex mixture that is known as dissolved organic matter in earth sciences.
-Due to its partially microbial origin, chemical analyses of its composition can provide information about active microbial metabolism.
-The team of researchers studied over 6000 organic molecules present in dissolved organic matter from litter of four different plant species and two different geographical locations.
+This concept of functional overlap is based on genetically inherited traits that can become active, but can also remain unused.
+The active interactions between microorganisms and their food source, as well as among themselves, are mediated by a large number of small molecules.
+When it rains on the foliage layer in the forest, these molecules mix with natural substances from the environment.
+The result is a complex mixture known in the earth sciences as dissolved organic matter.
+Since it also contains molecules of microorganisms, chemical analysis of its composition also provides information about active microbial metabolism.
+The researchers studied over 6000 organic molecules present in dissolved organic matter from four different foliage species and two different geographical locations.

 Interdisciplinary research as the key to a holistic understanding of environmental processes

-"Developing a holistic understanding of the functioning of microbial communities in the environment is a task that we can only solve through interdisciplinary cooperation," states the initiator of the study Prof. Dr. Gerd Gleixner.
+"Understanding the functioning of microbial communities in the environment holistically is a task that we can only solve in an interdisciplinary way," states the initiator of the study Prof. Dr. Gerd Gleixner.
 In this context, he refers to the national and international partners of the project, with their different but complementary scientific competences.
-"The exchange program for young scientists at our graduate school (IMPRS-gBGC) was a tremendous help," Gleixner adds.
+"The exchange program for young scientists at our graduate school (IMPRS-gBGC) has also helped us enormously," Gleixner adds.

-This study is part of the Collaborative Research Centre AquaDiva of the Friedrich Schiller University Jena, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation)—SFB 1076.
+The published results were developed in the DFG-funded Collaborative Research Center (SFB 1076) AquaDiva.
 Sampling took place at the AquaDiva research station in the Hainich National Park (Thuringia) and at the research station Gut Linde of the Zwillenberg-Tietz Foundation (Brandenburg).
 In addition to the Max Planck Institute for Biogeochemistry, working groups from the Friedrich Schiller University Jena (Prof. Küsel, Prof. Pohnert), the Helmholtz Centre for Environmental Research (Prof. von Bergen) and the University of Nantes (Prof. Eveillard) were involved in the study.